 The Complainant is a company incorporated in England and Wales.
 It is a member of a group of companies known collectively as "the Virgin Group".
-The Virgin Group was originally established in the United Kingdom in 1970.
+The Virgin Group was originally established in the UK in 1970.
 Since then, the Virgin Group has grown significantly and is now engaged in a range of business sectors including travel and leisure, telecoms and media, music and entertainment, financial services, and health and wellness.
 There are currently more than 40 Virgin businesses with over 50 million customers worldwide and employing more than 60,000 people.

-The Complainant maintains a worldwide portfolio of registered VIRGIN trademarks, which it licenses to companies both within and outside the Virgin Group.
+The Complainant owns a substantial portfolio of VIRGIN trademarks, which includes approximately 3,500 trademark applications and registrations in over 150 countries.
 The Complainant's trademark portfolio includes:

-- UK Registration 3163121 for VIRGIN (plain word), registered on July 29, 2016; and - UK Registration 3423222 for VIRGIN HOTELS (plain word), registered on November 15, 2019; and - United States of America Registration 4865666 for VIRGIN HOTELS (plain word), registered on December 8, 2015.
+- UK Registration 3163121 for VIRGIN, registered on July 29, 2016; and - UK Registration 3423222 for VIRGIN HOTELS, registered on November 15, 2019; and - United States of America Registration 4865666 for VIRGIN HOTELS, registered on December 8, 2015.

-The Complainant is the registered proprietor of over 5,000 domain names either consisting exclusively of the VIRGIN trademark or in which the VIRGIN trademark is used in combination with other words and/or numbers.
+The Complainant is the registered proprietor of over 5,000 domain names either consisting exclusively of the VIRGIN trademark or in which the VIRGIN trademark is used in combination with other words or numbers.
 Its domain name portfolio includes <virgin.com>, <virgin.co.uk> and <virginhotels.com>.
 The <virginhotels.com> website is hereinafter referred to as "the Complainant's Website".

-The Disputed Domain Name was registered on June 5, 2024.
+The disputed domain name was registered on July 23, 2024.

-The filed evidence shows that the Disputed Domain Name resolved to a website ("the Respondent's Website") which copied the text, content and layout of a 2022 version of the Complainant's Website.
-As at the date of this Decision it does not resolve to an active website.
-Evidence also shows the Disputed Domain Name has been used as part of an email address ending "...@virginukhotel.com" to contact members of the public and which purports to be from the Complainant's founder.
-The email seeks to persuade the recipient to become financially involved in some form of venture.
+At the date of this decision the disputed domain name resolves to an active website that purportedly offers accommodation services under the VIRGIN HOTELS brand ("the Respondent's Website").
+The filed evidence shows that it copies the text, content and layout of a 2022 version of the Complainant's Website.
+Evidence also shows the disputed domain name has been used as part of an email address ending "[...]@virginlondonhotel.com" to contact members of the public and which purports to be from the Complainant's founder.